criteo/cypress-typed-stubs/README.md

 );
 ```

+If the endpoint was initially stubbed with a fixture builder,
+the provided mapping function is applied to the result of the fixture builder function.

-- replace the fixture entirely.
-Overwrite is type checked
+- replace the fixture entirely (override object is type checked):

 ```typescript
 EndpointHelper.stub(